p2pu/learning-about-learning-circles/modules/Courses/_posts/2019-01-02-finding-courses.md

 - [Open Culture](http://www.openculture.com/freeonlinecourses) stays up-to-date highlighting free online courses from around the web.
 - [Class Central](https://www.class-central.com/) has a nice search, allowing you to search for certain subjects by a number of different filters including start date and course rating.

-If you find something you like, you can [add it to P2PU course database](https://learningcircles.p2pu.org/en/course/create/) so that other facilitators can find it in the future.
+If you find something you like, you can <a href="https://learningcircles.p2pu.org/en/course/create/" target="_blank">add it to P2PU course database</a> so that other facilitators can find it in the future.

 ## Criteria
 When searching for a course, it’s important to keep certain barriers in mind: